 The Doctoral Program in Educational Leadership, Policy, and Law is unique because of its highly select students and cohort structure.
-Those individuals admitted to the Ed.D. program are required to engage in at least three years of doctoral study and successfully complete a minimum of 69 semester hours of post master's level work, of which at least 63 hours must be doctoral coursework taken at Alabama State University.
+Those individuals admitted to the Ed.D. and Ph.D program are required to engage in at least three years of doctoral study and successfully complete a minimum of 69 semester hours of post master's level work for the Ed.D. and 78 hours for the Ph.D, of which at least 63 hours for the Ed.D and 72 hours for the Ph.D. must be doctoral coursework taken at Alabama State University.
 Degree requirements include courses in the four major core areas of the program: Educational Leadership, Policy, Law and research.
 To complete the program, students will also successfully engage in structured and supervised field experiences, a comprehensive examination and a research-based dissertation.